Ministry of Science, Innovation, Technology and Telecommunications

 The Ministry of Science, Innovation, Technology and Telecommunications (Ministerio de Ciencia, Innovación, Tecnología y Telecomunicaciones, MICITT) is part of the government of Costa Rica, it was created on 26 June 1990.

-The current Minister is Ms Paola Vega Castillo.
-The Vice Minister of Science and Technology is Mr Federico Torres Carballo.
+The current Minister is Paula Bogantes Zamora.
+The Vice Minister of Science and Technology is Federico Torres Carballo.
 The Vice Minister of Telecommunications is Teodoro Willink Castro.

 Structure

 The Ministry is structure in the following way: